-• Purpose living accommodation, meals and medical care for vulnerable and disadvantaged children in new built or renovated houses and Day Shelters/Centres in Goa.

-• Education in a purpose-built school for ESCT India children, funds for local slum children to attend neighbouring schools and funds for ESCT India senior children to receive further education in Goa, vocational education for slum dwellers.

-Funding to Project Partners through ESCT India to operate community Centres in other States in India.
+- Purpose living accommodation, meals and medical care for vulnerable and disadvantaged children in new built or renovated houses and Day Shelters/Centres in Goa. - Education in a purpose-built school for ESCT India children, funds for local slum children to attend neighbouring schools and funds for ESCT India senior children to receive further education in Goa, vocational education for slum dwellers. - Funding to Project Partners through ESCT India to operate community Centres in other States in India.

-Due to the pandemic, the past two and half years have been very uncertain and anxious for El Shaddai in India.
-Despite the many difficulties, including some of the children and staff being victims of Covid, ESCT India has courageously managed to deal with this.
+Due to the pandemic, the past few years have been very uncertain and anxious for El Shaddai in India.
+Despite the many difficulties, including some of the children and staff being victims of Covid, ESCT India has had to readjust to a post-Covid world.

-Certain activities, which were temporarily closed, have now re-opened and children have returned to the Homes, School and Academy, having had to return to their homes where they could during the critical time of the pandemic.
-People in the slums have been cared for by our field staff during the difficult time and ESCT India continues to provide meals, food parcels and medical assistance to many who need this help.
+Work continues in the homes and school and various day centres and shelters.
+People in the slums are cared for by our field staff and El Shaddai continues to provide meals, food parcels and medical assistance to many who need this help.